 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 In limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-However, we are not processing your personal data on the basis of consent and accordingly this right does not arise.
+However, we are only processing your personal data on the basis of consent in very specific circumstances and so this right only arises in limited scenarios.
+In particular, it applies to the personal data processed in order to provide you with our newsletter; you can withdraw your consent to this at any time, and we will stop sending the newsletter to you.

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.